pixelknitter/FindrApp/README.md

 An app that utilizes Yelp APIs to bring you closer to finding what you need.

-Time spent: XX hours spent in total
+Time spent: 20 hours spent in total

-## Instructions

-1. TODO

 ## User Stories